crgk/crgk.github.io/_drafts/ideas-that-impacted-me.md

+---
-Title: Ideas that Impacted Me
+title: Ideas that Impacted Me
-Date: 2023-01-27 12:00
-Category: Lessons
-Tags: unsolicited advice, fluff, career growth, coaching, culture, opinion, leadership, mocking, people
-Slug: ideas-that-impacted-me
-Author: Chad Knight
-Summary: Parting thoughts from an almost-lifer
+teaser: Pretending at wisdom as I pause my engineering career
+---

-My relationship with Workiva (WebFilings, at the time) began in the fall of 2011, when Dave Tucker sponsored my Senior Design project at Iowa State and my team cost the company thousands of dollars in GAE quota.
+My relationship with Workiva (WebFilings, at the time) began in the fall of 2011, when the company sponsored my Senior Design project at Iowa State and my team cost the company thousands of dollars in GAE quota.
 But we learned an important lesson in how to fan out background processing tasks!

 Now, after a happy journey along the engineering career track, I'm getting ready to say goodbye to Workiva and set off on a new adventure in parenthood.
 It has been hugely rewarding to grow up with this company, as I have had ample opportunities to encounter new ideas and apply them to real-world situations.